Skip to main content

 With the brc test throughput tool the user can generate iperf traffic from the UPF (gateway) to the UE for downlink traffic (dl) or vice-versa for uplink (ul).
 For more details you may check the BubbleRAN CLI reference.

 The script will prompt the user for selecting which Near-RT RIC the xApp should connect to (in case of multiple RICs and/or networks currently deployed).
-Since xapp_all_sm.conf also defines the database information, the script will prompt the user to specify which database in the deployed network to connect to.
+Since xapp_all_sm.yaml also defines the database information, the script will prompt the user to specify which database in the deployed network to connect to.

 After selecting a RIC and database to connect, an output as the following is obtained:

-Select the RIC to configure (enter number):
+Select the RIC to configure:

 Choice [1-1]: 1

-Select the Database to configure (enter number):
+Select the Database to configure:

 Choice [1-1]: 1